HI Content of Group Galaxies from the FAST All Sky HI Survey: Results

 \subsection{$\Delta f_{\mathrm{HI}}$ with other properties}

-Figure \ref{fig:h1_def} and Table \ref{tab:delta_fh1_median} indicate that group galaxies are H\,{\sc i} deficient relative to both the control galaxies or the model predictions.
-To understand H\,{\sc i} deficiency in group galaxies with other properties, we plot binned $\Delta f_{\mathrm{HI}}$ against stellar mass, SFR, and group richness in Figure \ref{fig:delta_fh1_binned}(a), (b), and (c), respectively.
+Figure \ref{fig:h1_def} and Table \ref{tab:delta_fh1_median} indicate that group galaxies are H\,{\sc i} modestly deficient relative to the control galaxies.
+To understand how H\,{\sc i} deficiency in group galaxies correlates with other properties, we plot binned $\Delta f_{\mathrm{HI}}$ against the stellar mass, SFR, group richness and local density in Figure \ref{fig:delta_fh1_binned}(a), (b), (c), and (d), respectively.
+Specifically, we divided the stellar mass into bins of $[9.5,\ 9.8]$, $[9.8,\ 10.3]$, and $[10.3,\ 10.7]$.
+These intervals roughly separate low-mass disk galaxies, intermediate-mass disk galaxies, and the massive end of our sample.
+The SFR was divided into bins of $[-1,\ -0.3]$, $[-0.3,\ 0.1]$, and $[0.1,\ 0.94]$, from almost quenched systems to star-forming galaxies.
+The group richness was binned into $[2,\ 5]$, $[5,\ 10]$, and $[10,\ 312]$, indicating small groups, developed groups and clusters.
+The local density was divided into $[0,\ 3]$, $[3,\ 10]$, and $[10,\ 65]$, from loose to compact groups.
+Figure \ref{fig:delta_fh1_binned} shows the dependence of atomic gas content on both galaxy-intrinsic and environmental parameters.
 In each violin plot, the small horizontal line marks the median value estimated using KM method.
-The median $\Delta f_{\mathrm{HI}}$ values of the control sample are shown as dashed lines, with blue indicating H\,{\sc i}-detected galaxies and black representing the full sample, respectively.
-Overall, more than half of group galaxies fall below the control medians. \\
+The median $\Delta f_{\mathrm{HI}}$ values of the control sample are shown as dashed lines, with red indicating H\,{\sc i}-detected galaxies and purple representing the full sample, respectively. \\

-For the full sample, the median $\Delta f_{\mathrm{HI}}$ is consistently lower than the control sample regardless of stellar mass or SFR.
-H\,{\sc i} deficiency is more pronounced for the full sample with $\log(\mathrm{SFR})>0.1\ M_{\odot}\mathrm{yr^{-1}}$ and in dense environment (richness $>10$).
-For H\,{\sc i} detections, Figure \ref{fig:delta_fh1_binned}(a) and (b) show no significant dependence of $\Delta f_{\mathrm{HI}}$ on stellar mass or SFR.
-Figure \ref{fig:delta_fh1_binned}(c) shows that increasing deficiency in richer groups ($>5$ members).
-Some galaxies, particularly among the detections, still show $\Delta f_{\mathrm{HI}}$ above the control level, suggesting that group environments can lead to both gas depletion and gas enhancement. \\
+For the full sample and H\,{\sc i} detections, the median $\Delta f_{\mathrm{HI}}$ is consistently lower than the control sample regardless of stellar mass or SFR.
+H\,{\sc i} deficiency is more pronounced for the full sample in dense environments (richness $>10$ and $\Sigma>10\ \mathrm{gal\ Mpc^{-2}}$).
+For the full sample, there is a decrease in deficiency with increasing stellar mass, as suggested by the medians of the first, second, and third violins. \\